Restream/redmine_digest/README.md

 In the **Digest template** field, you can choose between a short or a detailed (grouped either by event type or by event time) digest template:
 ![template settings](digest_2_4.PNG)

-A short digest lists an highlights the project changes:
+A short digest lists and highlights the project changes:
 ![short digest](digest_4.PNG)

 A detailed digest displays both the changed and new values, shows the time and author of the updates.